astrotars/stream-android-encrypted-chat/README.md

    joins a
    [Stream Chat Channel](https://getstream.io/chat/docs/#initialize_channel).
 5. The app asks Virgil for receiver's public key.
-6. The user types a message and sends it to stream.
+6. The user types a message and sends it to Stream.
 Before sending, the app passes the receiver's public key to Virgil to encrypt the message.
 The message is relayed through Stream Chat to the receiver.
 Stream receives ciphertext, meaning they can never see the original message.
 7. The receiving user decrypts the sent message using Virgil.
-When the message is received, app decrypts the message using the Virgil and this is passed along to Stream's React components.
+When the message is received, app decrypts the message using the Virgil and this is passed along to Stream's UI components.
 Virgil verifies the message is authentic by using the sender's public key.

 While this looks complicated, Stream and Virgil do most of the work for us.
 We'll use Stream's out of the box UI components to render the chat UI and Virgil to do all of the cryptography and key management.
 We simply combine these services.

 The code is split between the Android frontend contained in the `android` folder and the Express (Node.js) backend is found in the `backend` folder.
 See the `README.md` in each folder to see installing and running instructions.
 If you'd like to follow along with running code, make sure you get both the `backend` and `android` running before continuing.

 Let's walk through and look at the important code needed for each step.